 Some people, depending on the type, length, and physical symptoms of their eating disorder, may experience long-term health issues.
 These can include issues related to fertility, bone fragility/density (osteopenia/osteoporosis), weakened heart muscle, damage to the digestive tract (usually caused through the misuse of laxatives), and other organ damage.

 Some of these things can be fixed with time and/or appropriate treatment, while others are only able to be managed.
-It’s important to talk to your local doctor about these issues – if there is a problem, it is best to know what you’re dealing with and what can be done to manage or fix it.
+Talk to your local doctor about these issues, if there’s a problem.
+It’s best to know what you’re dealing with and what can be done to manage or fix it.

 What can help with recovery?

-- Therapy in whatever form is most personally suited to you – everyone is different.
-See the Bodywhys website for a directory of services with counsellors and therapists who can support you in your recovery.
-You can also check out face-to-face help for information and advice.
+- Therapy in whatever form is most personally suited to you, everyone is different.
+See the Bodywhys for a directory of services with counsellors and therapists who can support you in your recovery.
+Check out face-to-face help for information and advice.

-- Spend time around positive and supportive people who are comfortable with themselves and their bodies – who have a healthy relationship with food!
-Spend time with people that possess qualities that you admire and aspire to develop within yourself.
+- Spend time around positive and supportive people who are comfortable with themselves and their bodies and who have a healthy relationship with food.
+Spend time with people that possess qualities you admire and aspire to develop within yourself.
 Check out support from friends and family.

 - Talk to other people recovering from eating disorders or people who have already recovered.
-Mutual support can be great and motivating, and seeing someone else make progress or enjoying life might help to keep you inspired too.
-Have a look at the section on group counselling.
+Mutual support can be great and motivating.
+Seeing someone else make progress or enjoying life might help to keep you inspired too.
+Have a look at group counselling.

-- If body image is something you are really struggling with, take a trip to an art gallery, and have a look at all the different shapes and sizes that beauty comes in.
-It sounds corny, but this can actually be suprisingly effective.
-Similarly, go out one day with your ‘blinders’ off – notice the diversity of shapes around you – don’t only focus on the thinnest people and block the rest out (you may be amazed at your tendency to do this).
+- If body image is something you’re really struggling with, take a trip to an art gallery, and have a look at all the different shapes and sizes that beauty comes in.
+It sounds corny, but this can actually be surprisingly effective.
+Similarly, go out one day with your ‘blinders’ off.
+Notice the diversity of shapes around you.
+Don’t only focus on the thinnest people and block the rest out (you maybe amazed at your tendency to do this).

-- Think about your own ideas of what beauty is, and f they don’t seem 100% valid to you, question and re-evaluate them.
+- Think about your own ideas of what beauty is, and if they don’t seem 100% valid to you, question and re-evaluate them.

-- Think about (maybe even write about) the people that you like and admire – what is it about them you like?
+- Think about (maybe even write about) the people that you like and admire.
+What is it about them you like?
 Is it their size?
 Or is it something greater?
 Do you like your friends because they are thin?
-Or do you like them because they are fun or interesting or possess other great qualities?
+Or do you like them because they’re fun or interesting or possess other great qualities?

-- Do things that nourish your soul - this could be anything from dancing to bongo drums, to planting a vegetable patch, to climbing a tree, to sailing a tall-ship, or to engaging in voluntary work, to having a bubble bath.
+- Do things that nourish your soul.
+This could be anything from dancing to bongo drums, to planting a vegetable patch, to climbing a tree, or to engaging in voluntary work, to having a bubble bath.
 It doesn’t have to be big, it doesn’t have to be expensive.
-Experiment with different things – part of recovery is getting to know yourself all over again (or for the first time!) and you won’t necessarily like everything you try.
+Experiment with different things.
+Part of recovery is getting to know yourself all over again (or for the first time!) and you won’t necessarily like everything you try.

-The most important thing to know and remember about recovery is that it is possible – not just for everyone except you, but for everyone including you.
+Recovery from an eating disorder is possible, not just for everyone except you, but for everyone including you.
 It takes persistence and courage, but it is possible and definitely worth it.